Facility Video Monitoring

 - The cameras could be vandalized/stolen.

-- Privacy issues may arise so organizations should consult their local and state regulations regarding privacy and never install cameras in bathrooms/locker rooms.
+- Privacy issues may arise so organizations should consult their local and state regulations regarding privacy, recording sound as well as images, and never install cameras in bathrooms/locker rooms.

 Facility Monitoring Best Practices